-In the 114th Congress, legislative proposals to permanently extend parts of ITFA have been introduced in both houses of Congress.
+In the 114th Congress, ITFA was extended through December 11, 2015, as part of the 2016 Continuing Appropriation Act (P.L.
+114-53).
+In addition to the temporary extension, legislative proposals to permanently extend parts of ITFA have been introduced in both houses of Congress.
 The Permanent Internet Tax Freedom Act (H.R.
 235) was passed in the House on June 9, 2015, which would permanently extend the moratorium on taxing Internet access while allowing the grandfather clause to expire.
 Companion legislation (S. 431) has been introduced in the Senate, but has yet to receive a vote.